Humbly Homemade

 • Slotted Spoon: Gently handle the pears after they're poached, since they'll be soft and easy to puncture.
 Use a slotted spoon to transfer them out of the pot and onto a plate.

-four Honey and Spice Poached Pears on a silver platter next to two fancy drink glasses
+Four poached pears on a silver platter next to two fancy drink glasses.

 It's important to note that poaching food usually brings the water up to 160°F to 180°F. This is different from simmering, which brings the water up to 185°F to 200°F. Both are softer forms of cooking than boiling, which occurs in water at 212°F.